-OVERVIEW: The W. Clement and Jessie V. Stone Foundation funds programs that align early learning with K-3 school systems and those that address the importance of quality early childhood education.
+OVERVIEW: The W. Clement and Jessie V. Stone Foundation funds programs that align early learning with K-3 school systems and those that address the importance of high-quality early childhood education.

 IP TAKE: This funder does not accept unsolicited grant applications.
-However, it encourages nonprofits to introduce themselves to staff and briefly discuss their work.
+However, it encourages nonprofits to introduce themselves to staff to briefly discuss their work.

 PROFILE: Established in 1958, the Stone Foundation was founded by author and insurance businessman W. Clement Stone and his wife Jessie Stone.
 With an asset base of over $100 million, it distributes almost $4 million in grants each year primarily in Chicago, Boston, New York, Philadelphia, and the San Francisco Bay Area.
 The foundation supports education, youth development, and early childhood development.